Cold-brewing is fantastic.

 • 1-ounce loose tea (or 5 tea bags)

 Combine.
 In a glass container, fill with your tea and water.

 Tip!
-Crush the tea a little bit with your hands.
-This will release its natural oils and aromas to make the best tasting cup of tea.
+Crush the tea a little bit with your fingertips.
+This will release its natural oils and aromas to make the best-tasting drinks.

 Cover.
 The container with a top or lid, give it a little shake and place it in the refrigerator or cool, shaded area.

 Tip!
 Some teas have stronger flavors than others.
-Our delicious Edith Grey, for instance, has real bergamot oil, which can be too strong for cold brew.
+Our delicious Edith Grey, for instance, has real bergamot oil, which can be too strong for a 12 hour brew.
 Feel free to ask us, if you're unsure.
 We kinda love talking about tea.

 Strain.
-Using a mesh sieve or cheesecloth, strain your cold-brewed tea and discard the tea remains (compost if you can <3)
+Using a mesh sieve or cheesecloth, strain your cold-brewed tea and discard the tea remains (compost if you can)

 All of our organic tea recipes feature anti-inflammatory teas, adaptogenic teas, and just plain deliciousness.
 Tea bags.
 Organic tea leaves.
 You name it.